theirishpenguin/theirishpenguin.github.io/_posts/2021-01-25-moral-code-actual-code-and-becoming-management-ought-you.markdown

  > How do I feel worthwhile as a manager when my people are doing all the implementing?”

 There are some great points in that post.
-I had a few thoughts stemming from reading it and looked to hurriedly work through them in my own post here, and perhaps take things in a different direction.
-This started as a tweet but quickly spilled over the character limit.
-At the same time, I'd like to consolidate my thinking into a guiding principle for would-be managers or those wondering whether to continue with management or change course.
+It prompted me to try to define the role of manager as an acid test for would-be managers or those wondering whether to continue with management or change course.
 Indeed, there does appear to be a simple principle that can guide us - though not necessarily to an easy answer:

 &nbsp; &nbsp; &nbsp; &nbsp; **_Your job as a manager should be to act as a proponent and propagator of moral action for your team_**<br />&nbsp; &nbsp; &nbsp; &nbsp; ... and, in some way, for your organisation and wider society.